 dn: CN=Professional Services Department,OU=All Groups,DC=lab,DC=local changetype: add cn: Professional Services Department distinguishedName: CN=Professional Services Department,OU=All Groups,DC=carisbrookelabs,D ---SNIP--- dn: CN=Professional Services Department,OU=All Groups,DC=lab,DC=local changetype: modify add: member member: CN=Cox Paul,OU=All User Accounts,DC=lab,DC=local - dn: CN=Professional Services Department,OU=All Groups,DC=lab,DC=local changetype: modify add: member member: CN=Diaz Kristin,OU=Professional Services,OU=All User Accounts,DC=lab ,DC=local -

-As mentioned previously, the order of entries in the psd.ldf means that the group is created first and then members are added.
-Note that the member attribute contains a DN, rather than a samAccountName, SID or commonname as that's how the attribute is stored in AD.
+The order of entries in the psd.ldf means that the group is created first and then members are added.
+Note that the member attribute contains a DN, rather than a samAccountName, SID or commonname.
+That's how the attribute is stored in AD.

-For the purposes of this example, let's assume that the user Angelique Cortez needs to be added to the Professional Services group.
+For this example, let's assume that the user Angelique Cortez needs to be added to the Professional Services group.
 Her distinguished name is

 CN=Cortez Angelique,OU=All User Accounts,DC=lab,DC=local.
 The export file psd.ldf shows the LDIF format needed to add a user to a group.
 This consists of a changetype of modify, an add line, and a member line.